top of page

 The only way to completely protect your assets and loved ones.

-With a family protection trust you can put in place an extra system of protection for your assets to ensure that what you want to happen to them does happen.
+With a Family Protection Trust you can put in place an extra system of protection for your assets to ensure that what you want to happen to them does happen.
 Your Will remains in force as per your wishes and you can update or change it at any time.

-Your family protection trust works alongside your Will and provides complete protection for assets placed within it, which may mean that you can leave behind more for your loved ones than what might be left with a Will alone.
+Your Family Protection Trust works alongside your Will and provides complete protection for assets placed within it, which may mean that you can leave behind more for your loved ones than what might be left with a Will alone.

 Family Protection Trusts

 Your Will remains in force as per your wishes and you can update or change it at any time.
-Your family protection trust works alongside your Will and provides complete protection for assets placed within it, which may mean that you can leave behind more for your loved ones than what might be left with a Will alone.
+Your Family Protection Trust works alongside your Will and provides complete protection for assets placed within it, which may mean that you can leave behind more for your loved ones than what might be left with a Will alone.

 What is a Family Protection Trust?

-In technical terms, a family protection trust is a lifetime discretionary trust.
+In technical terms, a Family Protection Trust is a lifetime discretionary trust.
 The client who sets up the trust is called the settler - this client is usually one of the trustees and it is normal to appoint two professional trustees to act along with the client.
 You keep your Capital Gains Tax Exemption so there is no tax to pay when your house is sold, and your family should have no executory procedure or costs to pay when you die.

 So how does it work?